 Tuesday, October 28, 7:00 pm, Congregation Emanu-El

-Don’t miss the opportunity to hear from the Consul Generals of Israel, Germany, France, Sweden, and Poland and the Executive Director of the San Francisco-based Jewish Community Relations Council on the extremely relevant and important topic of the rise in a new Anti-Semitism in Europe.
+Don’t miss the opportunity to hear from Stefan Schlüter, Consul General of Germany, Éva Voisin, Consul General of Hungary, Hugo von Meijenfeldt, Consul General of the Netherlands, Barbro Osher, Consul General of Sweden, Dr. Andy David, Consul General of Israel, Hans-Ulrich Tanner, Consul General of Switzerland, and Doug Kahn, Executive Director of the San Francisco-based Jewish Community Relations Council on the extremely relevant and important topic of the rise of a new Anti-Semitism in Europe.
+No registration required.

 New to Emanu-El?
 This Welcome Reception Is For You

 Wednesday, October 29, 7:30 - 9:00 pm, congregant home in San Francisco (address provided upon registration)

 Please register for this special reception welcoming all congregants who have joined our congregation in the past 12 months.
 Spend an evening getting to know your clergy and making new friends.
 This reception is generously hosted by Board Member Dale Boutiette and his wife Alla Gershberg at their home in the Sunset.

 Sunday, November 2, 11:30 am - 3:30 pm

 Hills of Eternity/Home of Peace Cemeteries, 1299/1301 El Camino Blvd., Colma

 Come celebrate the 125th anniversary of Jewish cemeteries in Colma and learn about and honor those who planted the seeds and nurtured our wonderful Jewish community.
 For more information visit www.emanuelsf.org/buriedtreasures.

 Mindfulness Meditation Training In A Jewish Context